Handling overflow: try fallbacks and conditional hiding

 By default, the positioned element is always displayed.
 The no-overflow value will strongly hide the positioned element if it starts to overflow its containing element or the viewport.

 The anchors-visible value, on the other hand, strongly hides the positioned element if its associated anchor(s) are completely hidden, either by overflowing its containing element (or the viewport) or being covered by other elements.
-The positioned element will be visible if any part of the anchor(s) are still visible.
+The positioned element will be visible if any part of the anchor(s) is still visible.

 A strongly hidden element acts as though it and its descendant elements have a visibility value of hidden set, regardless of what their actual visibility value is.